griffithlab/pVACtools/docs/pvacview/custom_module/custom_upload.rst

 ____________________________

-Once you've successfully launched pVACview by completing the :ref:`prerequisites <pvacview_prerequisites>` section, you can now upload any neoantigen candidate data from your local directories to load in a tabular formmated (tsv) file.
+Once you've successfully launched pVACview by completing the :ref:`prerequisites <pvacview_prerequisites>` section, you can now upload any neoantigen candidate data from your local directories in a tabular formmated (tsv) file.
 When you upload your file, you can then choose how to visualize the data by selecting which feature from your input you would like to group and sort candidates by.

 The feature you choose to group by will allow you to explore candidates that are simliar to one another in a separate table.
-For example, to mimic the pVACseq Module grouping you could select to group by variant.
+For example, to mimic the pVACseq Module you could choose to group by variant.

 The order of the candidates in each grouping is determined by the numeric feature you choose to sort by.
-Canidates within the pVACseq Module are sorted by best binders.
+For example, candidates within the pVACseq Module are sorted by best binders.

 Finally, you can select what features to display for each group of peptides, the default selection is all features.

 .. figure:: ../../images/screenshots/pvacview-custom-upload-vaxrank.png